 Adult Learner 360 to Launch at More Than 20 Institutions This Fall

-CAEL’s Higher Education Consulting team is busy this fall with a record amount of Adult Learner 360 deliveries.
+CAEL’s Higher Education support team is busy this fall with a record amount of Adult Learner 360 deliveries.
 Twenty-four institutions (ten of which are part of systemwide efforts) will be looking to identify areas for improving services for adult learners in the ten areas identified in the tool, which includes surveys for students, faculty, and staff.
 Results help pinpoint disconnects and flag areas where institutions can improve their services for adult students.

 Workforce and Economic Development Corner

 Work Learn Earn Partnerships Now Available Throughout Country